COVID-19 Update: The Lizzadro Museum is closed until further notice

 The Rock & Mineral Experience

-The permanent exhibit hall in the Museum’s lower level was renovated in 2011 and features 26 new exhibits.
+The Rock and Mineral Experience features exhibits exploring the world of earth science.
 Learn how a tree turns to stone, how hard jade is, what minerals make up granite and see fossils through geologic time.
 Exhibits include rough and polished stone with outstanding minerals.
 Touch a meteorite or watch short videos on jade carving, cabochon cutting, faceting and an introduction to the Museum exhibits.
 Interact with the Illinois map and fluorescent mine along with hands on specimens.